Mar-Issah/Request-Header-Parser-Microservice/README.md

 ### Installation

-1. Clone the repo on your local machine
+1. Clone the repo on your local machine.
    ```sh
    git clone https://github.com/Mar-Issah/Request-Header-Parser-Microservice-FCC.git
    ```
-2. Change directory into the new folder and type the following, this installs the required dependencies
+2. Change directory into the new folder and type the following, this installs the required dependencies.
     ```sh
     npm install
    ```